 This problem solving activity requires the wordless, picture book entitled, “Zoom” by Istvan Banyai.
 This book features 30 sequential pictures that work together to form a narrative.
 The book should be fairly easy to find, as it’s been published in over 18 countries.
 The pictures can even be laminated to prolong their usage.
 Hand out one picture to each participant, making sure a continuous sequence is being used.
 Explain to the participants that they can only look at their own pictures and must keep their picture hidden from other participants.
 Time should be given for the participants to study their pictures because each picture will contain important information that will help the participants solve the problem of putting them into order.
 The ultimate goal is for the group to place the pictures in sequential order without looking at one another’s pictures.
 The participants can talk to each other and discuss what is featured in their picture.
 This activity brings coworkers together and gets them communicating with the common goal of solving a problem, but it also allows for leaders to emerge and take control of the task.

-Team building is definitely a fun and educational activity.
-Take the time to delve a little bit deeper into your employees’ personalities so you can understand how to help hem progress in their career.
+Team building activities are definitely fun and educational.
+Take the time to delve a little bit deeper into your employees’ personalities so you can understand how to help them progress in their career.
 It will be such a worthwhile investment.

 Read related post: 7 Tips to Increase Productivity at Work

 Read related post: Why Teamwork Matters in Business